sumant1302/web-touch-typing/README.md

 ---

 ## Note -
-### The app is completed yet.
-It needs some more minor changes but most of the functionalities would remain the same.
+### This is a compact version of the app.
+The app is completed yet.
+It needs some more changes and fixes but most of the functionalities would remain the same along with increasing the keys count to all the letters and symbols.

 ---

 ### Website Link
 #### https://touchtype-93286.web.app/

+---

+### Hope you found the website helpful 🤞